leanprover/fp-lean/functional-programming-lean/src/dependent-types/universe-pattern.md

 However, the term _universe_ is also used for a design pattern in which a datatype is used to represent a subset of Lean's types, and a function converts the datatype's constructors into actual types.
 The values of this datatype are called _codes_ for their types.

-This pattern is also referred to as "universes" because early formulations of dependent type theory used two kinds of universe.
+Just like Lean's built-in universes, the universes implemented with this pattern are types that describe some collection of available types, even though the mechanism by which it is done is different.
-One kind of universe is like that in Lean, where there are types such as `Type`, `Type 3`, and `Prop` that describe other types.
+In Lean, there are types such as `Type`, `Type 3`, and `Prop` that directly describe other types.
 This arrangement is referred to as _universes à la Russell_.
-The other kind of universe represented all of its types as data, and included an explicit function to interpret these codes into actual honest-to-goodness types.
+The user-defined universes described in this section represent all of their types as _data_, and include an explicit function to interpret these codes into actual honest-to-goodness types.
 This arrangement is referred to as _universes à la Tarski_.
-While languages based on dependent type theory almost always use Russell-style universes, Tarski-style universes form a useful pattern for defining APIs in these languages.
+While languages such as Lean that are based on dependent type theory almost always use Russell-style universes, Tarski-style universes are a useful pattern for defining APIs in these languages.

-Defining a custom universe makes it possible to carve out a collection of types that can be used with an API.
+Defining a custom universe makes it possible to carve out a closed collection of types that can be used with an API.
-Recursion over the codes allows programs to work for _any_ type in the universe.
+Because the collection of types is closed, recursion over the codes allows programs to work for _any_ type in the universe.
 One example of a custom universe has the codes `nat`, standing for `Nat`, and `bool`, standing for `Bool`:
 ```lean
 {{#example_decl Examples/DependentTypes/Finite.lean NatOrBool}}